**** FEATURE IN “HER CAMPUS” MAGAZINE **** Interview by Leah Rafferty (Nottingham University)

 SO PROBABLY THE AGE OF OUR READERSHIP THEN, YOU COULD GIVE THEM SOME PEARLS OF WISDOM!
 IS THERE ANY PARTICULAR ARTIST THAT HAS INSPIRED YOU?

 Hmmm *thinking pause*.
 I like artists like Paolo Nutini because he does his own thing and I admire that.
 His albums are all so different and I love the way he can change it up and not just focus on one sound.
 I love weird, alternative music.
 The music I tend to listen to is pop/punk – so not really like my album at all.
 My album is more, I would say, ‘Independent Folk Pop’ so it’s more acoustic and there’s a certain realness to the sound.
 But that doesn’t mean I’m opposed to electronic sounds, I like those too.
 Who knows?
-Maybe I’ll do a Skrillex-type of album next… (chuckles)… I probably won’t… [ FOR THE REST OF THE INTERVIEW CLICK THE “See Original Article” BUTTON ]See Original Article
+Maybe I’ll do a Skrillex-type of album next… (chuckles)… I probably won’t…” [ FOR THE WHOLE INTERVIEW CLICK “See Original Article” BUTTON ]See Full Article